SCCapstone/PRClub/README.md

    ~/path/to/PRClub $ git checkout -b my-new-branch
    ```
 2. Make a small, non-breaking change.
 The easiest way to do this would be by modifying this README
-   by getting rid of this line:
+   by, for instance, getting rid of this line:

    **REMOVE ME**